mandarini/nyc-mfe-demo/README.md

 ## 💝 Special Thanks

 **To Angular NYC** for being an awesome community that appreciates good developer tooling!

+**Special shoutout to [Colum Ferry](https://github.com/Coly010)** - my brilliant colleague who builds the Module Federation integrations and plugins for Nx.
+The seamless MFE experience you see in this demo is thanks to his incredible work!

+**Also huge thanks to [Leosvel Pérez Espinosa](https://github.com/leosvelperez)** - who is collaborating with Colum on the exciting new [`@nx/angular-rspack`](https://github.com/nrwl/angular-rspack) package.
+This integration will bring the lightning-fast Rspack bundler to Angular + Nx workflows!

+## 🚀 Coming Soon: Rspack Integration

+This demo will soon showcase the **@nx/angular-rspack** package created by Colum and enhanced by Leosvel.
+Get ready for:
+- ⚡ **Blazing fast builds** with Rspack
+- 🔥 **Even faster HMR** across micro-frontends
+- 🎯 **Seamless Nx integration** with zero config
+- 🚀 **Next-level developer experience**

+Stay tuned for the Rspack demo additions!

 ## 🎉 Ready to Blow Some Minds?